-If the MPI Programs, information on the rank 0 is output.
-If the COARRAY Programs, information on the image 1 is output.
+If the MPI Programs or COARRAY Programs, information for each process is output.

 Each User-defined Function

 When the -Nrt\tune\func compile option is specified, information for each user-defined function is output.

 When information is fetched for each user-defined function, the information below is fetched in the cases shown below.